 First Attempt for publicity placed in the Boston Pheonix in 1987On weekends, I spent every Saturday at the base's synagogue praying.
 I also spent a lot of time in the non-alcohol topless bars in Tacoma at the time.
 Same thing, right?

 At my last assignment my silent respect for the Ayatollah Khomeni had caught up with me.
 I was obviously hated by several of the higher ranks, and got depressed by them at times.
 Once, I broke regulations and went to a massage parlor.
 When I walked out one of the new officers in charge suspiciously drove by, and I thought I'd be charged.
 I wasn't, and never went back, but got in trouble for extra duty once or twice.

-Becoming Jewish ...After my earlier 1983 biblical-like vision, which I received in a barracks of two-person rooms when I was alone one very quiet afternoon, I made the study of Hebrew one of my priorities, right alongside studying my religion, which I had shunned as a child.
+Becoming More Jewish ...After my earlier 1983 biblical-like vision, which I received in a barracks of two-person rooms when I was alone one very quiet afternoon, I made the study of Hebrew one of my priorities, right alongside studying my religion, which I had shunned as a child.
 I eventually began to dream of becoming Israeli, and that became a reality through the retroactive disability payments I began to receive in 1996.
 I've only lived there three and a half years from '96 - '00, gaining my citizenship in the second year, but the language changed my perspective.